 Source: JFC SME Unit.
-The number of publicly held businesses is as of April 3, 2023.
-Businesses in agriculture, forestry, fisheries, finance, and insurance, as well as foreign-owned corporations are excluded.
+The number of publicly held businesses is as of March 31, 2024.
+Foreign-owned corporations are excluded.

 An Invaluable Source of Financing during Our Start-up Period

 INAMORI Kazuo, Honorary Chairman of Kyocera Corporation Around the third year after Kyocera was founded, I was a managing executive director and visited banks in search of funding for capital investment.
 However, we did not have any collateral and were ultimately unsuccessful in borrowing funds.
 Eventually I was introduced to Japan Finance Corporation for Small and Medium Enterprise (JASME; current JFC), and gratefully accepted the opportunity to meet the branch manager.
 I made a faltering pitch, "We are a small venture company that just started up.
 We have generated over 10% profits since our first year of operation.
 I ask that you believe in the results that my three years of hard work have produced and grant our company a loan."
 Perhaps my earnest appeal hit the mark.
 After a pause, the branch manager replied "All right.
 We will extend you a loan against the machinery you plan to buy with the funds."
 I remember how deeply moved I was by the manager's courageous decision to believe in us and grant a loan against collateral to be purchased later, in what amounted to a very risky decision in light of the accepted wisdom of financial institutions at the time.